Luiz-Hen-Reis/desafio-lancar-notas/README.md

 5. Open your browser and go to http://localhost:5000/resultados to view the project in action.

-6. Now, open a new terminal e navigate to the project directory:
+6. Now, open a new terminal and navigate to the project directory:

    ```bash
     cd desafio-lancar-notas